piccolbo/superpipe/docs/blogpost.md

 Hornet 4 Drive 21.4   6  258 110 3.08 3.215 19.44  1  0    3    1
 ```

-When selecting ranges, the result type is always the same as the input type, unlike with `[,]` with its infamous `drop` option.
-Of course, selecting ranges in S3 or S4 objects will fail in most cases.
+When selecting ranges, the result type is always the same as the input type, unlike with `[,]` and its ill-advised `drop` option.
+Of course, selecting ranges in S3 or S4 objects will fail in most cases because it doesn't make sense.
 The formula notation keeps working and you can use it to cut down on the typing quite a bit.
+The evaluation environment of the formula is expanded, as we have seen, with a variable `..` but also with a variable for each named element of  the left argument of the pipe, in analogy with `dplyr`.
 Imagine you have a list of teams of people, each with personal information including a phone, in  a three-level nested list (named at all levels).

 ```r